 A significant difference between a cottonmouth vs rattlesnake is their size and weight.
 Cottonmouths are smaller than the average rattlesnake, but it also depends on the specific breed or rattlesnake species.
-For example, rattlesnakes grow anywhere from 1-8 feet long, while cottonmouths grow 2–6 feet long on average.
+For example, rattlesnakes grow anywhere from 1 to 8 feet long, while cottonmouths grow 2-6 feet long on average.

 There are certain rattlesnake species that grow much longer than cottonmouths, and vice versa.
-The Eastern diamondback rattlesnake reaches ten feet long on occasion, while cottonmouths rarely grow larger than six feet.
+The Eastern diamondback rattlesnake reaches 10 feet long on occasion, while cottonmouths rarely grow larger than 6 feet.
 However, some cottonmouths grow larger than certain rattlesnake species, so this isn’t a hard and fast rule.

 Both cottonmouths and rattlesnakes live in North America, specifically the southern United States.
 This means that you can find both of these snakes in the same habitat or environment, namely Florida.
 However, cottonmouths are only found in North America, while rattlesnakes are found in North, South, and Central America.

 The preferred habitats of these two snakes also differ greatly.
 Cottonmouths enjoy living in watery or aquatic environments, such as marshes, wetlands, and alongside rivers and ponds.
 While rattlesnakes may also be found in these locations, they prefer spending their time on land, and in warm, dry climates.